 When fewer than 46 bytes of data are supplied by the client to the Ethernet MAC, the transmitter module adds padding - up to the minimum frame length.
-However, if the Ethernet MAC is configured for client-passed FCS, the client must also supply the padding to maintain the minimum frame length (see "Client-Supplied FCS Passing," page 53).
+However, if the Ethernet MAC is configured for client-passed FCS, the client must also supply the padding to maintain the minimum frame length (see Client-Supplied FCS Passing for Transmission, page 47).

-Client-Supplied FCS Passing
+Client-Supplied FCS Passing for Transmission

-In the transmission timing case shown in Figure 3-2, an Ethernet MAC is configured to have the FCS field passed in by the client (see "Configuration Registers," page 88).
+In the transmission timing case shown in Figure 3-2, an Ethernet MAC is configured to have the FCS field passed in by the client (see Configuration Registers, page 84).
 The client must ensure that the frame meets the Ethernet minimum frame length requirements.
-If the frame does not meet these requirements, the Ethernet MAC pads the frame to the minimum frame length.
+If the frame does not meet these requirements, the Ethernet MAC will pad the frame to the minimum frame length.
 Although this does not cause the transmitter statistics vector to indicate a bad frame, it will result in an errored frame as received by the link partner Ethernet MAC.